coveo/source.coveo.com/_posts/2017-04-06-a-story-of-typescript-webpack-and-code-splitting.md

 ## What we need

 What we are developing is not a single page application, but a library of multiple search page components.
 When someone wants to create a new search page using our library, they decide which of our components they will need, and mix and match them together to assemble their page.
+This is all configured by modifying the markup of their page.

 So, for example, we offer a `Searchbox` component, a `Pager` component, a `ResultList` component, etc. We also offer some more "exotic" components, which are useful but either complex (so they need a lot of code to function), or more rarely used.
 A good example is the `Facet` component, which offers advanced filtering capabilities, but requires a good amount of client side code.

-The dilemma that we faced is that even a page with only a single `Searchbox` with a `ResultList` would still download the code for the 60+ components that we offer.
-This means a simple search page would have more than 90% "dead code" being downloaded by every user.
+Since we do not know ahead of time which combination of component will be used in a page (as every implementation is different), we ship a single JavaScript file, containing the code for every components.

-We do not know ahead of time which combination of component will be used in a page (as every implementation is different), so we need to ship all of them.
+The dilemma that we faced is that if someone needed a page with only a `Searchbox` and a `ResultList`, they would still download the code for the 60+ components that we offer.
+This means this theoretical simple search page would have more than 90% "dead code" being downloaded by every end user.

 ## The situation before code splitting